cfengtui/Case_study/README.md

 xgboost

 ### Data
-copy those files to the working directory data01.csv data02.csv data03.csv data04.csv
+Copy those files to the working directory data01.csv
+data02.csv
+data03.csv
+data04.csv
 data.h5

 The data.h5 file consists cleaned data at consumer level, this data is cached to save some computing time.